superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 ## Default / fallback `interactionPolicy`

-When the `interactionPolicy` property is not present at all on a post, or the `interactionPolicy` key is set but its value resolves to `null` or `{}`, implementations can assume the following implicit, default `interactionPolicy` for that post, which reflects the de facto interaction policy of all posts from pre-v0.17.0 GoToSocial, and other ActivityPub server softwares:
+When the `interactionPolicy` property is not present at all on a post, or the `interactionPolicy` key is set but its value resolves to `null` or `{}`, implementations can assume the following implicit, default `interactionPolicy` for that post:

 ```json
 {